Kašperské Hory: Geography

 Kašperské Hory is located about 34 km southeast of Klatovy and 66 km south of Plzeň.
 It lies on the border between the Bohemian Forest Foothills and Bohemian Forest mountain range.
 The highest point is a contour line on the slopes of the mountain Huťská hora at 1160 m above sea level.
 The Otava River flows along the western municipal border.
-The municipal territory is rich in small creeks.
+The municipal territory is rich in small streams.